-Director’s Guild of America student award winning and internationally recognized filmmaker, Chris completed his M.F.A. from the University of Southern California’s School of Cinematic Arts.
+EMMY nominated and Director’s Guild of America student award winning filmmaker, Chris completed his M.F.A. from the University of Southern California’s School of Cinematic Arts.
 While at USC, he was awarded the Jeffrey Jones Scholarship for Writing for his work on the screenplay Yasin, which screened at the Berlinale International Film Festival as well as the Dubai International Film Festival.

-His graduate thesis coons has screened in over 30 film festivals around the world including the Los Angeles International Short Film Festival, the Montréal World Film Festival, and the Bilbao International Film Festival.
-It is now available for iPad download through the Play Festival Films app.
+Born on an Army post into a multiracial family, the world has never been as simple as black and white.
+His graduate thesis Coons explored themes of racism in rural America, and has screened in over 30 film festivals around the world including the Los Angeles International Short Film Festival, the Montréal World Film Festival, and the Bilbao International Film Festival.

 In 2010, Chris was a fellow at Film Independent’s Project:Involve.
 In 2016, Chris co-produced and edited the feature Bluegrass documentary, The Porchlight Sessions.
-Currently in post-production on his feature documentary debut Lady Madonna about a mission hospital in Nigeria, he has worked extensively in the editorial department under the tutelage of several Eddie Award winning editors.
+Currently in post-production on his feature documentary debut Lady Madonna, in 2018 he was nominated for a Los Angeles area EMMY in the “Crime/Social Issues” category for his work editing the KCET documentary City Rising: The Informal Economy.[/content_box] [/span6] [/row] [/cherry_parallax] [cherry_parallax image=”Parallax-6-Nabila-Headshot.jpg” speed=”fixed” invert=”false” custom_class=”parallax5″] [row] [span6] [content_box custom_class=”extrabox_4″]

 From Hollywood to Nollywood.
 Nabila Lester is an American Film, Television, Stage and Commercial Producer with over 10 years experience in the Hollywood film industry and abroad.